nicolasdespres/respect/README.md

 # Welcome to Respect

-_Respect_ is a JSON schema validation system providing a DSL to concisely write your schema.
-It also comes with a validator, a sanitizer and dumpers to generate valid [json-schema.org](http://json-schema.org/) compliant specifications.
+_Respect_ is a DSL to concisely describe the structure of common data such as Hash and Array using Ruby code.
+It comes with a validator, a sanitizer and dumpers to generate valid [json-schema.org](http://json-schema.org/) compliant specifications.
+Although it was designed to specify JSON schema, it can be used for any data represented as Hash and Array.
+It does not require any JSON parser since it works only on data.

 Respect is named after the contraction of _REST_ and _SPEC_.
 Indeed, it is first intended to be used to specify REST API in the context of a Web application.

 There is a plugin called [Respect for Rails](https://github.com/nicolasdespres/respect-rails) which integrate this gem in Rails.

 # Features

-* Compact Ruby DSL to specify your JSON schema.
+* Compact Ruby DSL to specify your schema.
 * Standard [json-schema.org](http://json-schema.org/) specification generator.
-* JSON document validator.
+* Validator for JSON document or the like.
 * Contextual validation error.
 * Document sanitizer: turn plain string and integer values into real objects.
 * Extensible API to add your custom validator and sanitizer.